kflores4716/School_District_Analysis/README.md

 ![Updated_district_analysis](https://user-images.githubusercontent.com/94764735/150594235-ff02e150-1fba-4a39-99cc-5e56710d02b7.png)

 After replacing the scores of Thomas High School ninth graders with null values, it is apparent that it didn’t affect the final school district analysis summary very much.
-Upon calculating the average math and reading scores, as well as the passing percentages of the students, the final numbers showed almost the same as before once the decimals were rounded the same as in the first analysis.
+Upon calculating the average math and reading scores, as well as the passing percentages of the students, the final numbers showed almost the same as before once the decimals were rounded as they were in the first analysis.
 There was a 0.1-point decrease in the average math scores (rounded to the nearest tenth of a point), but the average reading score along with the percentages (rounded to the nearest whole number) remained the same.
 This basically means that the average grades of the 9th graders at Thomas High School must have been pretty close to the district averages themselves.
-Had those 9th graders either excelled or struggled compared to the other students, the removal of their grades would have had a larger impact on the whole district’s averages and percentages.
-It is also worthwhile to note that there were only 461 total students in the Thomas High School ninth grade class, making up just over 1% of the district’s 39,170-person student body.
+Had those 9th graders either excelled or struggled compared to the other students, the removal of their grades would have potentially had a larger impact on the whole district’s averages and percentages.
+However, it is also worthwhile to note that there were only 461 total students in the Thomas High School ninth grade class, making up just over 1% of the district’s 39,170-person student population.
 So even if Thomas ninth graders did excel or struggle more so than they had, it still would have had a very small impact on the entire district’s outcomes.